 - 5.8.1.
-Pedestrians must use the footpaths and crossings marked for that purpose.
+Pedestrians must use the footpaths (green markings) and crossings for that purpose.
 Passengers must be accompanied at all times, by the handling agent's staff or airline staff. - 5.8.2.
-Pedestrians may never cross the movement area on foot, this applies as well to crew. - 5.8.3.
+People may go on foot in operational aeras, on condition this is required to perform their duties.
+Only persons with a valid Driving License A and a valid Airport Badge, which implies they successfully followed the training "safety on the ramp" and "security awareness", are allowed to do so. - 5.8.3.
+Pedestrians may never cross the movement area on foot, this applies as well to crew. - 5.8.4.
 When a service drive is blocked temporarily at a pedestrian crossing, vehicles must wait until the 'viaguides' are removed completely by the security agent.